Same parsing tech Fortune 500 ATS systems use

 How our ATS resume checker works for ux designers

-How ATS systems parse UX designer resumes
+How ATS parse UX designer resumes

-Formatting problems common in UX designer resumes
+Formatting problems in UX designer resumes

-• Case study links and portfolio URLs contribute zero keyword weight.
+• Case study and portfolio URLs contribute zero keyword weight.
 Everything in your case studies must also appear as plain text in the resume.

-What gets fixed in your optimized download
+What your optimized download fixes

 Why It Matters